cocos/cocos-docs/en/getting-started/dashboard/index.md

 # Using Cocos Dashboard

-Once you launch Cocos Dashboard and log in with your Cocos Developer account, the Dashboard interface opens.
-Here you can download the engine, create a new project, open an existing project, or get help information.
+Upon launching the Cocos Dashboard and logging in with your Cocos Developer account, the Dashboard interface opens.
+Dashboard allows downloading the engine, creating a new project, opening an existing project, or getting help information.

 ## Dashboard Overview